LaunchCodeEducation/linux/content/bash-introduction/slides/_index.md

 last_edit_date: # just the date is enough (don't worry about the time portion)
 ---

+{{% notice note %}}
+The slides found at this location are meant to be used in personal reference.
+If you are reading these slides for the first time, or are presenting these slides we recommended using the Fullscreen option found below.
+{{% /notice %}}

 {{< slides >}}

 ## Bash: Introduction